Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/02_Translating-Institutional-Policy-to-Strategy.md

 **Discussion activity:**

-- The reading 'Building a Culture of Data Sharing' (Resource 1) can be shared with learners in advance of the session.
+- The reading 'Building a Culture of Data Sharing' (Resource&nbsp;1) can be shared with learners in advance of the session.
 A discussion activity which summarises the reading in the live session can be used to briefly recap the contents of the article.
 - The article summarises the key points for policy design which the instructor can use to summarise the reading/discussion.
-The instructor can take further points into consideration on how policies need to be supported by relevant infrastructures (e.g. Resource 2, Table 2, Institutional instruments to support open research data sharing and reuse, as identified in the literature).
+The instructor can take further points into consideration on how policies need to be supported by relevant infrastructures (e.g. Resource&nbsp;2, Table&nbsp;2, Institutional instruments to support open research data sharing and reuse, as identified in the literature).
 - Ask the learners to discuss the key elements of the institutional policy implementation with each other.
 If there is time, ask learners to reflect on what is required in terms of infrastructure and support structures to implement policies.